sap-tutorials/sap-build-apps/tutorials/codejam-events-process-4-publish-and-subscribe-events/codejam-events-process-4-publish-and-subscribe-events.md

 3. Leave all the default settings, and click **Apply**.

-    Our queue has no subscriptions at the moment, so let's go ahead and add a subscription to the following topic: `default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityUsername]` (replacing `[SAPCommunityUsername]` with your SAP Community username).
+    Our queue has no subscriptions at the moment, so let's go ahead and add a subscription to the following topic: `default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityDisplayName]` (replacing `[SAPCommunityDisplayName]` with your SAP Community display name).

 4. Click on the queue you just created.